Report by Russ Grayson

 Our days in Mt Hagen were spent in a missionary home.
 We didn’t have anything to do with missions or churches, it was just that the home was clean and as safe as any premises can be in the town.
 The glum, unfriendly, definitely untalkative and probably seriously introverted American family who managed the place locked the doors promptly and firmly at 7.30 every evening.
 Too bad if you wanted to get in after that.

-Mt Hagen is a frontier town sort of place with a large markets and busy town centre.
-A lot of people seem to spend a lot of time sitting around and I was told that, this being a Friday, they wander into town from outlying areas to extract money from their ‘wontoks’ (literally. ‘one-talks’, people related in some way) who hold jobs in town.
+Mt Hagen is a frontier town sort of place with large markets and a busy town centre.
+A lot of people seem to spend a lot of time sitting around and I was told that this being a Friday, they wander into town from outlying areas to extract money from their ‘wontoks’ (literally. ‘one-talks’, people related in some way) who hold jobs in town.

-This I saw when Tom and I visited one of his wontoks (Tom is a PNG highlander) who manages an industrial premises in town.
+This I saw when Tom and I visited one of his wontoks (Tom is a PNG highlander) who manages an industrial premises in the town.
 People were lining up outside the chainlink fence waiting in open ambush for their wontoks after work.

 Our purpose in town was to collect waste metals.
 These Tom threw into the back of the utility.
 Usually, Tom pays for delivery to Lae by truck.